-Which is why I am really glad that I am able to be a SAHM.
-I don’t think it’s for everyone, and I have nothing against working mothers, but I really love having the privileged to be with my kids 24/7.
+This is why I am really glad that I am able to be a SAHM.
+I don’t think it’s for everyone, and I have nothing against working mothers, but I really love having the privilege to be with my kids 24/7.
 To watch them grow up, reach milestones, make mistakes, learn obedience, fall down and get up again, smile, laugh, cry, whine, mess things up, and pick up their toys.
-Time is so fleeting, and every day I seek to cherish all the moments that are ‘now’, knowing that in the blink of an eye, they will be past this phase.
+Time is so fleeting, and every day I seek to cherish all the moments that are ‘now’, knowing that in the blink of an eye, they will be passed this phase.

 Do I ever intend to go back to work?
 Well, right now I am earning a supplementary income during freelance writing and scrapbook projects.
 I also plan to continue my Masters in Counselling when my no 2 goes to nursery.
 But as to when I will actually return to the workforce, I am really not sure yet.

 Perhaps, when my boys are in primary school, I might begin to work part-time during their school hours, as I don’t want to put them in childcare.
 Will I ever go back to work full-time?
 Probably not.